-- Iceland National Day – June 17, Iceland’s Independence Day.
+- Iceland National Day – June 17, Independence Day.

-- Verslunarmannahelgi – the first weekend of August, where many Icelanders go camping
+- Verslunarmannahelgi – the first weekend of August, where many locals go camping

-- Christmas – this holiday is big in Iceland, with lots of holiday lights and events throughout the month, including special appearances by the Yule Lads.
+- Christmas – this a big holiday, with lots of holiday lights and events throughout the month, including special appearances by the Yule Lads.

-- New Year’s Eve – the celebrations continue, and this is the only day that fireworks are legal in Iceland.
+- New Year’s Eve – the celebrations continue, and this is the only day that fireworks are legal.